Things to know about aid, lawsuits and tourism nearly a month after fire leveled a Hawaii community

 FEMA has given up to $19.4 million of assistance, Green said.

-Help is also coming from the rich and famous: Oprah Winfrey and Dwayne Johnson have committed $10 million to make direct payments to people on Maui who are unable to return to their homes through a new fund they announced last week.
+Help is also coming from the rich and famous: Oprah Winfrey and Dwayne Johnson announced the creation of a $10 million fund to make direct payments to people on Maui who are unable to return to their homes.

 SHOULD TOURISTS VISIT MAUI?